In the wake of widespread layoffs across the U.S., companies are scrambling to recalibrate their workforce strategies.

 In a recent Business Insider Report – Major firms like PwC, Nike, and Google are shedding thousands of jobs in an effort to trim costs—PwC alone is cutting 1,800 positions, while Nike plans to implement severances as part of a $2 billion cost-cutting initiative.
 As organizations face this economic uncertainty, the need to secure a stable future talent pipeline is becoming increasingly vital.

-With a shrinking workforce and rising competition for highly skilled professionals, companies must prioritize early talent acquisition as a long-term strategy for growth and sustainability.
-According to Korn Ferry’s 2024 Talent Acquisition Trend Report, 76% of Gen Z employees prioritize learning and development, making campus recruitment a prime avenue for building a resilient talent pipeline.
+With rising competition for highly skilled professionals, companies must prioritize early talent acquisition as a long-term strategy for growth and sustainability.
+This makes campus recruitment a prime avenue for building a resilient talent pipeline.

+According to Korn Ferry’s 2024 Talent Acquisition Trend Report, 76% of Gen Z employees prioritize learning and development.
 In this blog, we’ll explore two often overlooked but highly effective strategies for fortifying your early-hire talent pool: mentorship and fostering long-term relationships with former interns.

 I. The Role of Mentorship in Early Talent Acquisition